How we respond to a report

 - May connect the caller to resources — such as counseling, therapy or pastoral care – if it’s determined that the person could benefit from them.

-- Gives the initial information to the Chancery at the diocese.
+- Gives the initial information to the proper diocesan officials.